Eiō: Third to fifth Eiō Tournaments

 The main title match between the reigning Eiō and the challenger was originally a best-of-seven series with the first player to win four games becoming the Eiō title holder.
 The title match took place from April to June, and it was the only one of the best-of-seven major title matches not to follow a two-day-per-game format.
 It was also the only major title match in which the games are played at varying primary time controls, with the starting time for each game determined based upon the time control selected.
 A furigoma or "piece toss" took place at a pre-tournament publicity event held some weeks before the start of the match to announce the match venues, schedule and other details.
 The winner of the furigoma moved first in the first game and then the players alternated for the remaining games.
 The primary time control for each game was then determined by the players at the same event, with the player scheduled to move first in Game One selecting one of the following time controls for the first two games: one hour per player, three hours per player or five hours per player.
 The player who moves second in game three selects one of the two remaining time control options for games three and four, and the time control for games five and six will be the last remaining option.
 The time control of the seventh and final game of the match would be six hours per player.
 Regardless of the time control selected for each game, there was also a secondary byo-yomi time control of sixty seconds per move.

-Current
+6th Eiō and onward

 Starting with the 6th Eiō, the format of the title match was change to best-of-five, and the time control for all games of the final match was changed to four hours per player followed by a secondary byo-yomi time control of sixty seconds per move.